fortyoneplustwo/notestamp/README.md

 - `src`: If opening an existing project, this value is the endpoint which must be called to stream or download the project's media.
 This value is an empty string for new projects.

 ### Exposed handles
-You must implement the following handles.
+You must implement the following handles to synchronize your component with the main app.

 #### `getState(dateStampRequested: Date)`
 Executes when the <Enter> key is pressed which means a stamp will be inserted.
 It should return the media state that you would like to store inside the stamp.